 Sandpoint Parks & Rec Department in Sandpoint, ID, offers a lakefront lift for pickleball lovers!
 These two outdoor concrete courts with permanent nets, both in ‘Good’ condition, are open from 6:00 AM to 10:00 PM, with lights for evening play.
 It’s free to play, with parking and restrooms available, making this Bonner County gem near Lake Pend Oreille a convenient choice for players.
 Rain might drift in since there’s no cover, but a soft paddle will keep your game cool and enjoyable.
 The park setting by the shore provides a relaxed atmosphere, with the nearby lake adding a scenic element to your visit.
 Sandpoint is known for its natural beauty, and these courts fit right in, offering a space to enjoy pickleball amidst the area’s picturesque surroundings.
 The courts are well-suited for players of all skill levels, providing a consistent surface for practicing your shots or enjoying a friendly match.
 The park is a popular spot for locals and visitors alike, often filled with people enjoying the open spaces and other amenities, which adds to the welcoming vibe.
 Whether you’re a resident or a tourist, this spot provides a peaceful setting to unwind and play.
 The free admission and easy access make it a budget-friendly option for anyone looking to enjoy pickleball in a beautiful environment.
 After your game, you can take a walk along the lakefront or explore Sandpoint’s charming downtown, making it a great addition to a day out in the area.
 For more details on the park and other recreational opportunities in Sandpoint, check out the city’s page here.
 This two-court spot is a fantastic choice for a paddle session in the north! +1 208-263-3371

-S2 Pickleball in Southeast Boise is a multi-sport marvel that’s sure to impress!
-This Treasure Valley gem features six indoor hardwood courts with permanent nets, all in ‘Excellent’ condition, open from 7:00 AM to 11:00 PM Monday-Saturday and 8:00 AM to 9:00 PM Sunday for $15.
+Slice Pickleball in Twin Falls, ID, is a Magic Valley slice that’s sure to impress!
+This Twin Falls County gem features four indoor hardwood courts with permanent nets, all in ‘Excellent’ condition, open from 5:00 AM to 8:00 PM Monday-Friday and 8:00 AM to 2:00 PM Saturday for $15 (membership required).
 With lights, full cover, parking, restrooms, and ADA access, it’s a reliable spot for year-round pickleball fun.
-Located near the bench, the facility offers a pro vibe with a disc golf flair, making it a unique destination for sports enthusiasts.
+Located near the Snake River Canyon, the club offers a pro vibe with a sharp edge, making it a popular spot for players in the area.
 The indoor setting ensures you can play rain or shine, providing a consistent space for your paddle sessions.
 The courts are designed for optimal performance, with a smooth surface that’s perfect for both casual games and serious matches.
-S2 Pickleball is a hub for the local sports community, often hosting events that bring players together to connect and compete.
-The facility’s professional atmosphere is complemented by its friendly staff, who are always ready to help with anything you need, from court bookings to equipment advice.
-The multi-sport aspect adds an extra layer of fun, with disc golf and other activities available for those looking to mix things up.
-Whether you’re a local looking for a regular spot or a visitor exploring Boise, this spot provides a top-notch experience that’s hard to beat.
-The $15 fee is a small price to pay for the quality and amenities you’ll find here, making it a worthwhile investment for any pickleball enthusiast.
-After your game, you can explore the nearby Southeast Boise area, with its parks and local attractions, making it a great addition to a day out in the city.
-For more information on court bookings, events, or other offerings, check out their site here.
-This six-court hub is a fantastic choice for a paddle session in the city! +1 208-921-0791
+Slice Pickleball is a hub for the local pickleball community, often hosting events, clinics, and tournaments that bring players together to learn and compete.
+The club’s professional atmosphere is complemented by its friendly staff, who are always ready to help with anything you need, from court bookings to equipment advice.
+The location near the Snake River Canyon makes it a convenient choice for players in the area, with plenty of nearby amenities to explore after your game, including the stunning canyon views.
+The $15 fee (with membership) is a small price to pay for the quality and amenities you’ll find here, making it a worthwhile investment for any pickleball enthusiast.
+Whether you’re a local looking for a regular spot or a visitor exploring Twin Falls, this spot provides a top-notch experience that’s hard to beat.
+After your game, you can take in the breathtaking views of the Snake River Canyon or explore Twin Falls’ local attractions, making it a great addition to a day out in the area.
+For more information on court [...]

 • Boise